Apple's lead over rivals could narrow without Jobs

 SAMSUNG'S CHANCE

-South Korean conglomerate Samsung is one of the best placed companies to deliver something fresh and exciting to rival Apple, analysts said.
+Analysts have said the South Korean conglomerate Samsung is one of the best placed companies to deliver something fresh and exciting to rival Apple.
+It already makes the closest competitor by sales to Apple's iPad tablet.

+Samsung Chief Executive G.S.
+Choi said in a statement: "Steve Jobs introduced numerous revolutionary changes to the information technology industry and was a great entrepreneur."

-But the two are also involved in a bitter dispute over mobile devices, suing each other in 10 countries involving more than 20 cases since April.
+But the relationship has also produced tensions over mobile devices.
+The two companies have sued each other in 10 countries involving more than 20 cases since April.

-Samsung's Galaxy range of smartphones and tablet computers run on Google's Android operating system, which Jobs believed to be a blatant copy of Apple's mobile interface.
+Samsung's Galaxy range of smartphones and tablet computers run on Google's Android operating system.

 Jobs liked to make him competitors uncomfortable.
 Rivals were "flummoxed" by the iPad, he declared in March when he took the stage to unveil Apple's latest tablet.